Diversity, Equity and Inclusion

 Teaching the Teachers

+The curricular revision requires training, according to Ms. Smith-Carrington.
 Training began with elementary-level library media specialists and is continuing with all those who will write or teach the revised curriculum from pre-kindergarten through eighth grade.
 Ms. Smith-Carrington also envisions a book study program that would be available to interested staff based on Muhammad’s Cultivating Genius: An Equity Framework for Culturally and Historically Responsive Literacy.

 A grant of more than $41,000 from an anonymous donor has supported the curriculum revision plus the acquisition of books for the elementary library collections.

 For the second year, Princeton Public Schools partnered with the Princeton Public Library to carry out the National African American Read-In.
 This month-long event (established by the NCTE) was created to celebrate texts written by African-Americans.
 This year, the committee selected one title that was used to allow the initiative to expand into the visual and performing arts.
 The text selected for February 2021 was Sing A Song: How Lift Every Voice and Sing Inspired Generations by Kelly Starling Lyons and illustrated by Keith Mallett.
 This powerful book informs readers of the history of a song known to many as the “Black National Anthem.”

 A Partnership With Sage Wellness Group

 Princeton Public Schools’ partnership with Sage Wellness Group has spanned nearly ten years.
 During this time, Sage Wellness Group, under the leadership of Dr. Tara Doaty, has provided numerous professional development trainings to PPS staff on topics including social-emotional learning, racial equity, Restorative Justice, and trauma-informed care.
 Their middle and high school student workshops have allowed students to gain an understanding about Restorative Practices, being an ally, and racial literacy.